 sarvarambha hi dosena

-Practically, compared with previous times, to live under a tree now and depend on nature or charity is not so easy.
-Still, it is true that if a devotee is very advanced and always absorbed in Krsna consciousness without deviation, Krsna personally takes care of him.
+Practically, to live under a tree now and depend on nature or charity is not as easy as it was in previous times.
+Still, it is true that if a devotee is very advanced and always absorbed in Krishna consciousness without deviation, Krishna personally takes care of him.

 ananyas cintayanto mam